Trading Education

 • Below cup bottom: Wide stop for long-term position trades; requires much smaller position size.
 This is a “set it and forget it” stop.

-Crypto Adjustments
+Crypto adjustments

 What is the cup and handle pattern success rate?